CDA(LEGAL) - OTHER REVENUES: INVESTMENTS

 Gov't Code 2256.005(d)

-A district shall designate by resolution one or more officers or employees as investment officer(s) to be responsible for the investment of its funds consistent with the investment policy adopted by the board.
+A district shall designate by rule, order, ordinance, or resolution, as appropriate, one or more officers or employees as investment officer(s) to be responsible for the investment of its funds consistent with the investment policy adopted by the board.
 If the board has contracted with another investing entity to invest its funds, the investment officer of the other investing entity is considered to be the investment officer of the contracting board's district.
 In the administration of the duties of an investment officer, the person designated as investment officer shall exercise the judgment and care, under prevailing circumstances, that a prudent person would exercise in the management of the person's own affairs, but the board retains the ultimate responsibility as fiduciaries of the assets of the district.
 Unless authorized by law, a person may not deposit, withdraw, transfer, or manage in any other manner the funds of the district.
 Authority granted to a person to invest the district's funds is effective until rescinded by the district or until termination of the person's employment by a district, or for an investment management firm, until the expiration of the contract with the district.
 Gov't Code 2256.005(f)

 A district or investment officer may use the district's employees or the services of a contractor of the district to aid the investment officer in the execution of the officer's duties under Government Code, Chapter 2256.
 Gov't Code 2256.003(c)

 Investment training must include education in investment controls, security risks, strategy risks, market risks, diversification of investment portfolio, and compliance with the Public Funds Investment Act.
 Gov't Code 2256.008(c)